Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 The suggestion is to run in parallel with a computer using GNU/Linux operating system.
 Otherwise a couple of weeks of computation may be required.

-At the end of the complete list of executions, the [GetCard_ag.cpp](GetCard_ag.cpp) program must be compiled and executed to collect the cardinalities of acyclic graphs and the files `#adV.dat` and `#agVE.dat` will be generated.
+At the end of the complete list of executions, the [GetCard_ag.cpp](GetCard_ag.cpp) program must be compiled and executed to collect the cardinalities of acyclic graphs and the files `#agV.dat` and `#agVE.dat` will be generated.
 If so desired, the output of these runs can be downloaded from the page [Geometric and Combinatorial Structures](http://gcs.mat.uson.mx/index.php/8-research/4-acyclic-graphs).

 ## Strong-I-Contractible but Not Strong-I-Contractible by vertices graphs